Pieter van Marken

 I spent the war years in Amstelveen and I remember watching the Allied planes go over, sitting with my mother on a window sill at night.
 We did not get much sleep but you could not sleep much anyway with the droning of the aircraft, the racket of the ack ack, going off loudly in the neigbourhood, the sound of the explosions in the air and the shrapnel from the exploding grenades which came whizzing down in the night, crashing onto the roof.
 I had a good collection of shrapnel.
 Can't imagine what happened to it.
 My mother and I once saw a plane explode in a thousand sparks, caught in a bundle of searchlight beams.
 In later years, Allied planes dropped window-metal foil strips which, when dropped, provided an echo, meant to confuse radar location equipment.
 Clouds of these strips were dropped and the ground was subsequently covered with thousands of those metal-foil strips.
 In 1941 or it could have been 1942, a column of German petrol tankers, covered in camouflage netting, was parked and nicely hidden in the Kalfjeslaan, a lovely tree lined lane nearby and there was mayhem when Allied bombers bombed the Kalfjeslaan.
 Unfortunately, or perhaps not, they missed by a hundred meters or so.
 The bombs fell harmlessly in the adjoining meadow.

+I practiced pyrotechnics and I made "bombs" with potassium, which I bought from our local friendly chemist where my mother had an account and sulphur, scraped from matches.
+I filled empty 9 mm shells - don't ask where I got these from - with this mixture and laid them down on a fire I built underneath with the same mixture until they went off with a good bang.
 Once I decided that it was a good idea to scare a member of the German friendly Socialist Party N.S.B., who lived near the school.
 I let off one of my bombs on his window sill.
 Of course, he caught me in the act and handed me over to the police.
 Generally speaking, the Police were not to be trusted, but the policeman who came to collect me, did not hand me over to the German police as instructed, but kept me for a few hours at the Overtoom police station in Amsterdam and let me go after a sermon.
 My parents, who had meanwhile been told wild stories that I had been picked up by the German police, the Grüne Polizei, were suitably grateful.
 Of course, the Grüne Polizei were a bit like the M.P.
 Not too bad.
 The real bastards were from the SD "Sicherheits Dienst" and their Dutch collaborators and the Gestapo, of course.

 I remember crying in the early years of the war, seeing three R.A.F.
 Bristol Blenheims being shot down.
 The crews parachuted down.
 My wartime adventures included the time when a plane, I think it was an American flying fortress, was shot down over Amsterdam.
 I followed the plane on my bicycle as it came down and saw it crash between houses in an Amsterdam street.
 It brought down suspended electric and telephone wires and God knows what else, but the pilot had managed to avoid the houses and crashed down in between the houses.
 He was a hero.
 I can't remember if any of the crew escaped or if the rest of the crew had bailed out.
 Lamp posts were mown down.
 A total shambles.
 I managed to get myself in a sort of picket line, arm in arm, to keep spectators away from the fire and possible explosions of ammunition so that I had a first class view of the disaster.
+At the end of the war, there always were two Allied planes in the air watching any traffic on the ground.

 After the railway strike, which I will later comment on, very few trains were running and when they did, they were strafed as and when they appeared.
 They also strafed anything else that moved, even carts.
 When they spotted something, they came hurtling down, guns blazing and rockets whizzing.
 I think they were usually an American P-38 Mustang and a R.A.F.
 Mosquito.
 I am not sure.
+Once, I was letting my, or rather our dog out, a lovely large black poodle called Gypsy, in the nearby forest to be, then called the "Bosplan" The "Bosplan" was just a number of young trees which had been planted a few years before the war, to create a future "Bos", or forest, which it now is.
+Suddenly, I saw a Mosquito, quite silent at that distance, coming straight for me.
+Closer by, it let go of it's rockets which came whizzing over my head, slamming into a car parked between some houses and noisily exploding.
+It eventually turned out that the car they were shooting at was one of "ours".
+One of the houses there, belonged to friends of the family.

 I became ill in 1943, fifteen years old.
 I started off with dyphteria, followed by pneumonia and then pleurisy.
 Finally I also had jaundice, Hepatitis A. My father managed to get some food for me, like fruit and sugar, buttermilk and cream, helping me to recover.
 I was skin over bones.
 I have hated drinking buttermilk ever since.
 I did'nt mind eating grated apple drenched in cream and with a liberal coating of that rare commodity, sugar.